Life Insurance After Heart Tests: What Insurers Look For and How to Qualify

 We’ll continue to update this as we receive updates from other companies.

-The liver makes C-reactive protein in response to inflammation, and that inflammation plays a role in the buildup of plaque in arteries.
+The liver produces C-reactive protein in response to inflammation, which plays a role in the buildup of plaque in arteries.

 High-sensitivity CRP tests (hs-CRP) with levels above 2.0 mg/liter are linked to a higher risk of heart attack, stroke, and heart disease.

-A cardiac MRI provides detailed images used to assess heart structure, function, scarring from heart attacks, aortic evaluations and more that provide cardiologists with detailed images of your heart.
+A cardiac MRI provides detailed images used to assess heart structure, function, scarring from heart attacks, aortic evaluations, and more, which give cardiologists detailed pictures of your heart.

-A chest X-ray is a basic imaging test used to assess your heart size, lung conditions, and fluid build-up.
+A chest X-ray is a basic imaging test used to assess the size of your heart, lung conditions, and fluid accumulation.

 Finding the Best Life Insurance Based on Your Heart Test Results

 Different life insurers evaluate heart test results differently.
-Some are more lenient with abnormal findings, while others are more strict.
+Some are more lenient with abnormal findings, while others are stricter.

 What We Need to Know About Your Tests